Most of us drive on the road every day, but there are some road rules you just never really come across.

 While the law allows you to drive onto the wrong side of the road or drive through a red traffic light to get out of the way of an emergency vehicle, you should only take this action if there is no other safe option.

 You can be fined for indicating too long.

 Drivers can be fined for failing to turn off their indicators after they have made a turn.

 If you are parallel parked, you must indicate for five seconds before joining the road, not just for a few seconds when you are about to enter a gap!

 As with all law, ignorance of the law is not an excuse – you can still be fined (however unlikely it may be) even if you have never heard of the road rule!

 The road rules can be confusing and sometimes accidents happen!
-If you get into an prang on the road and need legal advice you can call Brandon and Gullo Lawyers on (07) 5479 4733.
+If you get into a prang on the road and need help with finding out your options, contact us.